 Multilingual meetings have just been reinvented.

-To learn more about how KUDO can help you connect with businesses globally, and see KUDO in action.
+To learn more about how KUDO can help you connect with businesses globally,

 1) The Language Game, by Ewandro Magalhães.